Srcfount/MPT5/docs/Help/MenuItem.md

 Update List
 -----------
-Refreshes all menu items, if the list is open, close it and fill in all items again
+Refreshes all menu items, if the list is open, will close it and fill in all items again

 Information
 -----------